Die PARTEI: German federal election, 2017

+German federal election, 2021

+In 2021, Die PARTEI received 1% of the vote for their party.
+However, they won a total 1.2% in constituencies which is twice what they received in 2017.

 EU politics

 In the May 2014 European Parliament election, the PARTEI managed to get elected to the European Parliament with 180,000 votes (0.6% of the total in Germany).
 Top candidate Sonneborn announced that all candidates from their list, starting with him, would take the seat for one month, then retire and thus get the most money out of the European Union.
 He also said he believed that they were "not the craziest party in the European Parliament".

 Its campaign slogan was "For Europe, Against Europe", which Sonneborn explained that the PARTEI was inclusive—it welcomed the 70% of Germans opinion polls said were not interested in Europe, "But we also say yes to Europe so everybody opposed to or in favour of Europe can vote for us".
 Specific campaign pledges included promising to "build a wall around Switzerland, put Chancellor Angela Merkel on a show trial in the Berlin Olympic stadium and to frack the rotund politicians Sigmar Gabriel and Peter Altmaier for cheap gas".

+In late 2014, after the now defunct Eurosceptic parliamentary group, Europe of Freedom and Direct Democracy briefly ceased to exist, due to no longer meeting the criteria of 7 different countries being represented, The EFDD approached Sonneborn with the offer of joining their group.
+Sonneborn told The EFDD that he would only join if the group renamed itself “Sonneborn’s EFDD".

-In the 2019 European Parliament election, the PARTEI won nearly 900,000 votes or 2.4% of the German total, thus winning two seats which are held by Martin Sonneborn and the Kabarett artist Nico Semsrott.
+In the 2019 European Parliament election, the PARTEI won nearly 900,000 votes or 2.4% of the national vote, thus winning two seats which are held by Martin Sonneborn and the Kabarett artist Nico Semsrott.
 Semsrott left the party in January 2021 over a design draft for a T-Shirt Sonneborn had shared and which contained a racial slur.

+In the 2024 European Parliament election, the PARTEI slightly underperformed their 2019 result, winning 1.95% of the national vote.
+The party remained at 2 seats in the European Parliament, with Martin Sonneborn and Sibylle Berg as their MEPs.